Does Bev Roberts Rentals represent the Tenant or Landlord?

 When is rent due and where can I pay?

 Rent is due on or before the first day of each month.
 Rent is considered late if it is received after the first; however, a late fee will not be charged until after the allowed grace peroid.
 All rent payments received after the fifth day of each month will automatically be charged a 5% late fee, and must be included with that month’s rent.
 Late rent payments must be paid in the form of certified funds: cash, cashier’s check, or money order.
-Rent not received before the close of business on the twelfth of the month will result in a eviction filing and a court action, and attorney’s fees and court costs must be paid by you to cease the eviction.
+Rent not received before the close of business on the tenth of the month will result in a eviction filing and a court action, and attorney’s fees and court costs must be paid by you to cease the eviction.
 The lease states that postal delays, post-mark dates, bank discrepancies, online payment system errors, weekends or holidays, or any other pretext does not constitute a waiver of late fees.

 Rent can be paid online, by mail, at our office, or our indoor or outdoor drop box at: